 Hey gorgeous!
-It’s Jenna here, and today we’re going to talk about something that can bring up a lot of controversy.
+It’s Jenna here, and today we’re going to talk about something that can bring up a lot of controversies.
 I’ve even seen it break families apart.

-Is there etiquette to follow at Thanksgiving if you need to eat a gluten free diet?
+Is there an etiquette to follow at Thanksgiving if you need to eat a gluten free diet?

 It’s one of those difficult conversations that need to be had around food-focused holidays.

 Humans are so focused on traditions.
 Personally, I think that traditions help us remember our loved ones for years after they’ve passed on, and they are very important to pass through generations.

 But, sometimes things need to change, and being diagnosed with Celiac Disease or gluten sensitivity is one damn good reason to change traditions.